Simple Strategies

 See the Aiming at a Target example for more information.

-Range Alignment
+Adding Range Alignment

-2. If too far in one direction, command the drivetrain to travel in the opposite direction to compensate.
+3. If too far in one direction, command the drivetrain to travel in the opposite direction to compensate.

 See the Aim and Range example for more information.